 Yes, if you want to make a perfectly round pizza, you’ll need this pan in your kitchen.
 But if your heart isn’t completely set on a circular pizza, you can just easily bake your pie on a regular baking sheet.

 Jelly rolls, cake rolls, and pumpkin bars all make the case for having this pan in your pantry, but most cake, brownie, and bar recipes can be made in a rectangular baking pan.
 If you do have a jelly roll pan, you can also use it for toasting nuts and roasting veggies, but a sheet pan will usually accomplish the same tasks.

 This dish can certainly turn out a sky-high soufflé, which might make it worth it for master bakers to keep in their kitchen.
 But if you’re not a frequent soufflé baker, you can easily skip this dish.

-Ramekins are nice to have for making individual portions of desserts and casseroles, like custards and puddings, but you don’t necessarily need them in your kitchen.
+Ramekins are nice to have for making individual portions of desserts such as crème brûlée, but you don’t necessarily need them in your kitchen.
 Of course, if you do have set, they’ll also come in handy for serving desserts to a crowd.

-A blender will definitely make some recipes quicker, but it doesn’t have a ton of uses for bakers beyond pureeing fruit sauces.
+A blender will definitely make some recipes quicker, but it doesn’t have a ton of uses for bakers beyond pureeing fruit sauces or soups.
 Of course, if you love a morning smoothie on your way out the door, you’ll want a blender on hand in your kitchen.